GSA/SmartPay-RFI/README.md

 RFI responses should only be submitted via [this Google Form](https://forms.gle/7PpMRWeNYXxLpEnCA).
 Please note, you will not be able to edit your response after it has been submitted.
 No emails or other forms of responses will be considered.

 Proprietary information, if any, should be minimized and must be clearly marked.
 To aid the Government, please segregate proprietary information.

+_NOTE:_ The government is seeking responses only to this RFI; the draft RFQ is provided for reference only.
+Any responses to an RFQ will be due at a later TBD date.

 ## Draft RFQ Table of Contents
 1. [Background and Purpose](https://github.com/GSA/SmartPay-RFI/blob/main/01_draft%20RFQ.md#10-background-and-purpose)